Matthew 12:1-50

 • through outward religion,

-• through the preaching of repentance, by John the baptist and by Jesus.
+• through the preaching of repentance, by John the Baptist and by Jesus.

 2. their house was empty -